ZilchEngine/ZilchDocs/zilch_editor_documentation/zilchmanual/editor/project_configuration.markdown

  #  Project Components

 Components found on the Project object cog are unique to it, and cannot be attached to other objects.
-Not all of the Project object components are accessible from within the Zero Editor.
+Not all of the Project object components are accessible from within the Zilch Editor.